UVA-MLSys/IC_pixel-diffusion/README.md

 ## Overview

 The core architecture of this project is based on **“Posterior Sampling of the Initial Conditions of the Universe from Non-Linear Large-Scale Structures Using Score-Based Generative Models”**([arXiv:2304.03788](https://arxiv.org/abs/2304.03788)).
-1. We first generate datasets from the Quijote Latin Hypercube simulations for both z = 127 (initial conditions) and z = 0 (dark-matter and halo fields).
+1. We first generate datasets from the Quijote Latin Hypercube set of N-Body simulations for both z = 127 (initial conditions) and z = 0 (dark-matter and halo fields).
 2. We then apply a pixel-based diffusion model to these observational datasets to evaluate reconstruction performance under different conditions.
 3. Finally, we assess the model’s accuracy using three key metrics: Power Spectrum, Cross-Correlation Coefficient, and Transfer Function.